 Minnesota weather can be gloomy, so MN Airlines aims to be a ray of sunshine.
-The carrier, operating as Sun Country Airlines, serves nine markets year-round and another 22 destinations seasonally, in the US, Mexico, Latin America, and the Caribbean from its hub in Minneapolis-St. Paul.
+The carrier, operating as Sun Country Airlines, serves about a dozen markets year-round and another 20 destinations seasonally, in the US, Mexico, Latin America, and the Caribbean from its hub in Minneapolis-St. Paul.
 US cities served by the carrier include Las Vegas; Los Angeles; New York; Orlando; Phoenix; and San Francisco.
 Sun Country also offers flights to selected destinations in Mexico and the Dominican Republic.
 It maintains a fleet of Boeing 737s.
 Sun Country offers vacation packages through Sun Country Vacations and charters via Sun Country Charters.

 Sun Country in 2011 completed a 28-month trip under Chapter 11 bankruptcy protection, forced by former parent, Petters Group Worldwide, which came under investigation for fraud in 2008.
 The company's reorganization -- calling for a conversion of about $60 million in debt to equity -- was approved by a bankruptcy court in fall 2010, but the US Department of Transportation's questions regarding Sun Country's foreign ownership delayed closure.

 Sun Country aims to grow by increasing frequency on popular leisure routes rather than on adding cities to its network.
 In addition, the carrier wants to gain military charter business, for which it has not previously competed.
 By identifying such pockets of new revenue, Sun Country should be better positioned to weather a difficult industry environment, brought on by unexpectedly high fuel prices and a plunge in consumer demand.